SoulConnect-RMT47/server/API-DOCS.md

 - Request Body: JSON object containing the updated user information.
 - Response: JSON object with the updated user's details.

+5. `GET /users/:id`:

+- Description: Retrieves a user's details by ID.
+- Parameters: `id` - The ID of the user to retrieve.
+- Response: JSON object with the user's details.

-5. `POST /users/swipe/:id`:
+6. `POST /swipe/:id`:

 - Description: Performs a swipe action on a user.
 - Parameters: `id` - The ID of the user to swipe on.
 - Request Body: JSON object containing swipe information.
 - Response: JSON object with the result of the swipe action.

-6. `GET /users/:id`:
+7. `GET /swipe`:

-- Description: Retrieves a user's details by ID.
-- Parameters: `id` - The ID of the user to retrieve.
+- Description: Retrive swipped user that accepted.
-- Response: JSON object with the user's details.
+- Response: JSON object with the all swiped user.

-7. `GET /connections`:
+8. `GET /connections`:

 - Description: Retrieves a connection's details by user.
 - Response: JSON object with the connection's details.